 In 2018, President Trump renegotiated and reconceptualized the North American Free Trade Agreement (NAFTA) that first took effect on January 1, 1994.
 This new agreement with Canada and Mexico is known as the United States-Mexico-Canada Agreement (USMCA).
 This new trade agreement will take effect in 2020 and will be reviewed by all parties every six years.
-To learn more about USMCA please watch this short video explaining the six major changes found in the USMCA—Six Big Changes NAFTA’s replacement, the USMCA, makes.
+To learn more about USMCA please watch Six Big Changes NAFTA’s replacement, the USMCA, makes.

 For more information on USMCA please see the various fact sheets found through the Office of the United Staes Trade Representative--United States-Mexico-Canda Agreement

 According to the video, how will the agricultural industry be impacted by USMCA?
 Are these changes positive or negative for the agricultural industry?
 In your response please explain why you think these changes are positive or negative.

 What might the long-term and short-term effects of USMCA be on the production, consumption, and trade of agricultural goods in North America?

 Elker, J. (Producer).
 (2018).
 Six Big Changes NAFTAs replacement, the USMCA, makes.
 [Video].

 With the goal of sustainably feeding 10 billion people by the year 2050, the question must be posed, what steps are we taking today to meet this goal?
 Several other questions include-

 - What does it mean to live sustainably in the 21st century?